chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 The `vexctl` CLI is a tool to make VEX work.
 That is, you can use it to create, apply, and attest VEX (Vulnerability Exploitability eXchange) data.

-The `vexctl` tool was built to help with the creation and management of VEX documents, communicate transparently to users as time progresses, and enabling the "turning off" of security scanner alerts of vulnerabilities known not to affect a given product.
+The `vexctl` tool was built to help with the creation and management of VEX documents, communicate transparently to users as time progresses, and enable the "turning off" of security scanner alerts of vulnerabilities known not to affect a given product.
 Using VEX, software authors can communicate to their users that an otherwise vulnerable component has no security implications for their product.

 This tutorial will walk you through some common commands in `vexctl`.